Huse45/ATM-Simulator/README.md

 # ATM-Simulator
-Java program that can simulate a simple ATM, user can deposit and/or withdraw money, and check their balance
+Java program that can simulate a simple ATM, user can deposit and/or withdraw money, and check their balance.
+Project done in course COMP 248, taught by Dr. Nora Houari in Fall 2024